9 Create Beautiful Presentations with R Markdown

 ---

-Figure 9.14: A slide using the metropolis theme
+Figure 8.7: A slide using the metropolis theme

-If writing custom CSS is the totally flexible but more challenging option to tweaking your xaringan slides, using a custom theme is way simpler but a lot less flexible.
-A nice middle ground is to use the xaringanthemer package by Garrick Aden-Buie.
-This package has several built-in themes and also allows you to easily create your own custom xaringan theme.
-After installing the xaringanthemer package, you adjust the css line in your YAML to use the xaringan-themer.css file.
+A nice middle ground between writing custom CSS and applying someone else’s theme is to use the xaringanthemer package by Garrick Aden-Buie.
+This package includes several built-in themes but also allows you to easily create your own custom theme.
+After installing the package, adjust the css line in your YAML to use the xaringan-themer.css file like so:

 ---